CrunchyData/pg_parquet/README.md

 Alternatively, you can use the following environment variables when starting postgres to configure the Azure Blob Storage client:
 - `AZURE_STORAGE_ACCOUNT`: the storage account name of the Azure Blob
 - `AZURE_STORAGE_KEY`: the storage key of the Azure Blob
-- `AZURE_STORAGE_CONNECTION_STRING`: the connection string for the Azure Blob (this can be set instead of specifying account name and key)
+- `AZURE_STORAGE_CONNECTION_STRING`: the connection string for the Azure Blob (overrides any other config)
 - `AZURE_STORAGE_SAS_TOKEN`: the storage SAS token for the Azure Blob
+- `AZURE_TENANT_ID`: the tenant id for client secret auth **(only via environment variables)**
+- `AZURE_CLIENT_ID`: the client id for client secret auth **(only via environment variables)**
+- `AZURE_CLIENT_SECRET`: the client secret for client secret auth **(only via environment variables)**
 - `AZURE_STORAGE_ENDPOINT`: the endpoint **(only via environment variables)**
 - `AZURE_CONFIG_FILE`: an alternative location for the config file **(only via environment variables)**
 - `AZURE_ALLOW_HTTP`: allows http endpoints **(only via environment variables)**

+Config source priority order is shown below:
+1. Connection string (read from environment variable or config file),
+2. Environment variables,
+3. Config file.

 Supported Azure Blob Storage uri formats are shown below:
 - az:// \<container\> / \<path\>
 - azure:// \<container\> / \<path\>
 - https:// \<account\>.blob.core.windows.net / \<container\>

+Supported authorization methods' priority order is shown below:
+1. Bearer token via client secret,
+2. Sas token,
+3. Storage key.

 ## Copy Options
 `pg_parquet` supports the following options in the `COPY TO` command: